systats/applied_bayesian/Readme.md

 These are my personal course materials for: Applied Bayesian Inference - with Susumu Shikano, Constance.
 The repository comprises:

 -   `assign` Couple of Assignments
--   `bib` contains the syllabus and some literture
+-   `bib` contains the syllabus and some literature
 -   `data` pet data
 -   `lab` scripts and code from lab sessions
 -   `slides` course presentations